Mark McGhee: Aberdeen

 On 12 June 2009, McGhee was confirmed as the new manager of Aberdeen.
 His first competitive match in charge resulted in a 5–1 home defeat by Czech team Sigma Olomouc in the UEFA Europa League.
 Aberdeen lost the return leg 3–0, resulting in an 8–1 aggregate defeat, which is Aberdeen's heaviest defeat in UEFA competition.
 After another poor result against First Division side Raith Rovers in February, McGhee said he was spat at by Aberdeen supporters.

 On 6 November 2010, Aberdeen fell to a humiliating 9–0 defeat at the hands of Celtic, which set a new club record defeat.
-McGhee did not apologise for the performance, much to the ire of the fans.
 McGhee had previously stated to the press "Go and look me up on Wikipedia.
 I've got a track record".
 It was announced days later that McGhee had been given a vote of confidence to continue as manager.
 After further poor results, however, McGhee was sacked on 1 December.
 The club were second bottom of the SPL and only avoided last place on goal difference.
 His tenure ended with McGhee being statistically the second least successful Aberdeen manager, only ahead of Alex Miller, with just 17 wins from 62 matches (27.42%).